TN72 - GPS Receiver

 Using lower grade SIL 0 equipment your aircraft will be hidden from view.
 But you don’t have to compromise your electronic visibility when you fly with Trig.
 A TN72 will be visible across all ADS-B In traffic platforms.
 By installing a TN72 with your Trig transponder you will have a certified collision avoidance safety benefit – that’s easy to install and proven to work with Trig transponders.

-Order now from your Approved Trig Dealer – The TN72 is now shipping however, ETSO certification for Europe is pending and shipping in Europe will follow as soon as this approval is secured.
+The TN72 is shipping – please note in Europe however that EASA approval for TSO C199 TABS is pending.
+Shipping in Europe will follow as soon as this approval is secured.